lakshyakumar1509/ElevateLabs--Lakshya-R/Task1/README.md

 # :bar_chart: Task 1: Data Cleaning and Preprocessing

 ## :rocket:  Objective:
- To clean the given dataset by removing duplicates,identifying missing values and standarizing it.
+ To clean the given dataset by removing duplicates, identifying missing values and standarizing it.

 ## :hammer_and_wrench: Tools Used:
 - Python